Penguin Finance Trading 13.6% Higher Over Last 7 Days (PEFI)

-Penguin Finance (PEFI) traded up 5.6% against the U.S. dollar during the 24 hour period ending at 12:00 PM ET on October 4th.
-Penguin Finance has a market capitalization of $242,018.08 and approximately $10,613.00 worth of Penguin Finance was traded on exchanges in the last 24 hours.
-One Penguin Finance coin can now be bought for $0.0159 or 0.00000079 BTC on major exchanges.
-Over the last seven days, Penguin Finance has traded up 13.6% against the U.S. dollar.
+Penguin Finance (PEFI) traded 5.6% higher against the U.S. dollar during the one day period ending at 10:00 AM Eastern on October 5th.
+During the last week, Penguin Finance has traded up 13.6% against the U.S. dollar.
+Penguin Finance has a total market capitalization of $236,785.87 and $10,613.00 worth of Penguin Finance was traded on exchanges in the last 24 hours.
+One Penguin Finance coin can now be bought for $0.0155 or 0.00000078 BTC on popular cryptocurrency exchanges.

 - AXIA Coin (AXC) traded 0% higher against the dollar and now trades at $13.43 or 0.00068732 BTC.